danielhrisca/asammdf/documentation/gui.rst

       * ``low``
       * ``minimum``

-  Changing this option does not affect already opened files; it will only apply later when openeing a new file.
+  Changing this option does not affect already opened files; it will only apply later when opening a new file.

 * **Plot lines**: controls the visual style of the channels plot lines: